scoheb/release-service-catalog/tasks/managed/push-snapshot/README.md

 | subdirectory            | Subdirectory inside the workspace to be used                                                                               | Yes      | ""                      |
 | dataDir                 | The location where data will be stored                                                                                     | Yes      | $(workspaces.data.path) |

+## Changes in 7.0.0
+* This task now supports Trusted artifacts

 ## Changes in 6.5.0
 * Bump the utils image used in this task
   * The `select-oci-auth` script now supports docker.io